List of Mad Men characters: Duck Phillips

-In Season 6, a sober Duck reappears as an independent headhunter for advertising positions, and Harry Crane recommends to Pete that he meet with him.
-Duck explains to Pete that the merger between SCDP and CGC has left confusion in the management structure, which has left Pete's role unclear and therefore it is difficult for Duck to find prominent positions for Pete in New York.
+In Season 6, a sober Duck reappears as an independent headhunter for advertising positions and Harry Crane recommends to Pete that he meet with him.
+Duck explains to Pete that the merger between SCDP and CGC has left confusion in the management structure, has left Pete's role unclear and it is difficult for Duck to find prominent positions for Pete in New York.
 He tells Pete how he turned his life around by concentrating on his family life, so that he had something to give himself pride when he hit rock bottom.
-He advises Pete to concentrate on managing his own family life in order to help manage his professional career, and that if he does better for himself at the newly merged company, Duck can find better positions for him in New York.
+He advises Pete to concentrate on managing his own family life to help manage his professional career, and that if he does better for himself at the newly merged company, Duck can find better positions for him in New York.

 Pete later asks for Duck's help in getting rid of Bob Benson, hiring Duck to find Bob a position at another agency.
-Duck asks Pete if the agency is in need of another account man, but Pete makes it clear that Duck's previous antagonism with Don will prevent the firm from hiring him.
+Duck asks Pete if the agency is in need of another account man but Pete makes it clear that Duck's previous antagonism with Don will prevent the firm from hiring him.
 Duck eventually discovers that "Bob Benson" is an alias, and that the man's entire identity is fabricated, with the only prior job on record under Bob's name being that of a manservant to an executive at another agency.
 Pete had not realized this because no one at SCDP had ever bothered to check any of Bob's references.

 In the Season 6 finale, Duck Phillips is seen entering SC&P with Lou Avery, Don's eventual replacement as Creative Director, just after Don is told to take a few months' leave.
 Duck and Lou run into Don as Don is on his way out of the building.
 Despite their antagonistic history, Duck apologizes to Don for arriving before Don has left.

-Duck returns in the penultimate episode of Season 7 "The Milk and Honey Route" to successfully recruit Pete to Learjet.
-He is depicted as a determined, if slightly desperate, headhunter who is drinking excessively again.
+Duck returns in the penultimate episode of Season 7 "The Milk and Honey Route" to recruit Pete to Learjet.
+He is depicted as a determined, if slightly desperate, headhunter who is drinking again.

 Phoebe

 Phoebe (Nora Zehetner) is a nurse who lives down the hall from Don Draper's Greenwich Village apartment.
 She invites Don to her Christmas party and, later, when she finds him unsteadily trying to unlock his apartment door, she helps him to bed and fends off a pass from him.
 She confides that her father was also an alcoholic.
 Don hires her to watch Sally and Bobby one evening, when he is out with Bethany Van Nuys.
-Unfortunately, Sally cuts her own hair while on Phoebe's watch, angering Don, who has to deal with the aftermath from Betty.
+Sally cuts her own hair while on Phoebe's watch, angering Don, who has to deal with the aftermath from Betty.